Why Magnesium is important for your diet

 Magnesium for diet

-Mentioned below are some of the benefits of magnesium consumption:
+Mentioned below are some of the benefits of magnesium consumption for various health issues:

 Physiological Role of Magnesium

 Magnesium maintains ionic balance by associating with sodium, potassium & calcium.

 Relationship to sodium & potassium: NA⁺K⁺ ATPase pump is the path of balancing the intracellular ionic composition of sodium and potassium.
 The deficiency of magnesium causes intracellular elevation of sodium ions.
 Thus, deficiency of magnesium causes hypertension.
 Another acetylcholine-potassium sensitive pump is the route of ionic balance.
 The decreased amount of magnesium causes the efflux of potassium levels through the channel.
 Hence, the deficiency of magnesium causes hypokalemia.

 Relationship to calcium: Higher concentration of magnesium inhibits the transport of calcium into the cell and from the sarcoplasmic reticulum.
 Therefore, the deficiency of magnesium causes an elevation in calcium levels.

 Overall it can be said that deficiency of magnesium causes a reduction in ATP and potassium ions and elevation in sodium and calcium ions.1

 Magnesium deficiency and hypomagnesemia are used as two different terms.
 The former describes the depletion in body stores, and the latter elaborates on the serum levels.
 Hypomagnesemia occurs when the level drops to less than 0.50mmol/L (12.3 mg/L) or 0.70 mmol/L (17.2 mg/L).
 The advanced younger age is associated with the condition of hypomagnesemia.
 Elders generally suffer from magnesium deficiency.
 The major reasons behind the magnesium deficiency or hypomagnesemia are counted as: